 Advantages of Constant Bit Rate:

-• Easy to control the size and quality of a file.
+• The size and quality of a file are easily controlled.

 • Easy to stream.